-You can find 2019 Jockey Club Gold Cup betting lines, odds, bonus offers at all legal US horse racing betting sites such as BetAmerica, TwinSpires, DRF bets, NyraBets, 4NJBets and more.
+You can find Jockey Club Gold Cup betting lines, odds, bonus offers and free predictions at all legal US horse racing betting sites/apps such as BetAmerica, TwinSpires, DRF bets, NyraBets, 4NJBets and other American online racebooks.

 You can legally bet on Jockey Club Gold Cup in all states allowing wagering on horse racing, for example here:

 The Jockey Club Gold Cup is one of the biggest horse racing events of the fall meeting at Belmont Park and a “win and you’re in” prep race for the Breeders’ Cup Classic.

 The race, a Grade 1 stakes for 3-year-olds and up with a $750,000 purse for 2019, was run for the first time in 1919 as the Jockey Club Stakes.
 It was contested at 1 ½ miles for the first two runnings, then run at the now-all-but-vanished marathon distance of 2 miles for many years before being cut to 1 ¼ miles in 1990.

 A look at past winners of the race is like taking a stroll through the Racing Hall of Fame, with champions like Man o’ War, Nashua, Citation, Whirlaway, War Admiral, Kelso, Forego, Shuvee, Damascus, Buckpasser, John Henry, Sword Dancer, Cigar, Skip Away, Curlin, Slew o’ Gold, Affirmed and Easy Goer among those to pose in the winner’s circle.